redhat-openstack/website/source/newsletter/2017/june.html.md

 stories, and find out what we can do better.
 Here's some of the places where members of the RDO community will be out in force.

-Next week, there's two OpenStack Days events.
+This week, there's two OpenStack Days events.

 First, there's [OpenStack Israel](http://www.openstack-israel.org/), in Tel Aviv, on June 5.
 As always, this is a [full day of OpenStack